J3698/j3698.github.io/_posts/2021-07-05-reimplementing-real-time-style-transfer-with-adain.markdown

 <script src="https://emgithub.com/embed.js?target=https%3A%2F%2Fgithub.com%2FJ3698%2FAdaIN-reimplementation%2Fblob%2Fpost-two%2Fencoder.py%23L6-L12&style=github&showBorder=on&showLineNumbers=on&showFileMeta=on&showCopy=on"></script>

-Ona high level, in the constructor we load the pretrained model, switch to using reflection padding, and also freeze the weights.
+On a high level, in the constructor we load the pretrained model, switch to using reflection padding, and also freeze the weights.
 The code for those functions is below:

 <script src="https://emgithub.com/embed.js?target=https%3A%2F%2Fgithub.com%2FJ3698%2FAdaIN-reimplementation%2Fblob%2Fpost-two%2Fencoder.py%23L14-L33&style=github&showBorder=on&showLineNumbers=on&showFileMeta=on&showCopy=on"></script>